-Contact: Mr Reeves
+Contact: Mr Reeves Email: daniel.reeves@gatewaysschool.co.uk Examination Board: AQA Specification: 8062

-Email: daniel.reeves@gatewaysschool.co.uk

-- ✓ To study two world religions in depth [Christianity and Islam] - Z To identify, investigate and respond to philosophical questions about the meaning and purpose of life and existence. - Z To consider religious and other responses to moral issues, including abortion, euthanasia, animal rights, crime and punishment, war, and forgiveness. - Z To develop pupils' ability to construct well-argued, balanced and structured written arguments, demonstrating depth and breadth of understanding
+- Solutions of the study two world religions in depth [Christianity and Islam] - ∠ To study Ethics, from both a religious and non-religious perspective. - To identify, investigate and respond to philosophical questions about the meaning and purpose of life and existence. - Z To consider religious and other responses to moral issues, including abortion, euthanasia, animal rights, crime and punishment, war, and forgiveness. - Solution To develop pupils' ability to construct well-argued, balanced and structured written arguments, demonstrating depth and breadth of understanding - Z To allow pupils to reflect and develop their own values, beliefs and attitudes - Z To prepare pupils for adult life in a pluralistic society and global community